From A Wiki of Ice and Fire

 Character and Appearance

-Tyrion is a dwarf, he has stubby legs, a jutting forehead, mismatched eyes of green and black, and lank, white-blonde hair.
-Later, he grows a beard, which contains both blonde and black hair.
+Tyrion is a dwarf, he has stubby legs, a jutting forehead, mismatched eyes of green and black, and a mixture of pale blond and black hair.
+His unique stare has been said to make most people uncomfortable, which Tyrion tries to use to his advantage.
+Later, he grows a beard, which also contains both blonde and black hair.
 After the Battle of the Blackwater, Tyrion has a grisly facial scar that has removed most of his nose.
-See also this collection of images.

 When Tyrion was thirteen, he and his brother Jaime rescued a common girl, Tysha, from some bandits.
 While Jaime went after the bandits Tyrion took care of Tysha.
 To his amazement Tysha liked him, and they eventually made love.
 Tyrion became so enamoured by her that he bribed a septon and married her in secret.
+Tysha would sing the Myrish song "The Seasons of My Love".
 Their happiness lasted only two weeks, however, before Tyrion’s father got news of the wedding.
 Lord Tywin commanded Jaime to say that Tysha was a prostitute whom Jaime had hired for Tyrion’s benefit.
 Because the “whore” had presumed to marry a Lannister, Tywin had his entire guard rape Tysha for a silver each and then made Tyrion go last for a gold coin, because a Lannister is worth more.

 After his brother’s proposed marriage to Lysa Tully fell through when Aerys named Jaime to the Kingsguard, Tywin offered Tyrion as a replacement, only to be told by Hoster Tully that his daughter required a “whole man”.